hansman/writings/on_reviewing_code.md

 - make in person calls

-You have a point in your review that generates a back and forth discussion.
+You have a point in your review that generates a back and forth discussion?
 Show yourself collaborative by initiating a quick call to clarify.

 - share insight